-Why it took us a while to name our baby
+Why it took us so long to name our baby

 My newborn son was a full day old and still we hadn’t decided on a name for him.
 His wristband, his name card, the paperwork all read “Baby Bayless.”
 We had narrowed the list down to four by the time my contractions started and down to two – Brecken and Asher – by the time he came back clean and bundled from the nursery.
 I thought I would only have to see him and then I’d know his name.
 I’d see it written in his eyes.